Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Theoretical Guarantees for Stationarity Detection

 \begin{theorem}{ } If Assumptions \ref{strong_convexity}, \ref{smoothness}, \ref{errors_assumption} and \ref{bounded_noisy_gradient} with $m=2$ hold, then for any $\eta \leq \frac{\mu}{L^2}, \ l \in \N$ and $i \in \{1,..., w\}$, as $t_1 \to \infty$ we have

 where $C_2(\eta) = C_2 \cdot \eta + o(\eta)$.
-Proof in Appendix \ref{appendix_proof_asymptotic_t}. \end{theorem} The result of this theorem is confirmed by what we see in the right panels of Figure \ref{hist_asymptotic}.
-There, most of the mass of $Q_i$ is on positive values if $t_1 = 0$, since the learning rate is sufficiently small.
+The proof is in Appendix \ref{appendix_proof_asymptotic_t}. \end{theorem} The result of this theorem is confirmed by what we see in the bottom panels of Figure \ref{hist_asymptotic}.
+There, most of the mass of $Q_i$ is on positive values if $t_1 = 0$, since the learning rate is sufficiently small and the starting point is not too close to the minimizer.
 But when we let the first thread run for longer, we see that the distribution of $Q_i$ is now centered around zero, with an expectation that is much smaller than its standard deviation.
 An appropriate choice of $w$ and $q$ makes the probability that $T_D = S$ arbitrarily big.
+In the proof of Theorem \ref{asymptotic_t}, we make use of a result that is contained in \citet{bm11} and then subsequently improved in \citet{nws14}, representing the dynamic of SGD with constant learning rate.
+For completeness we report its proof in Appendix \ref{appendix_lemmas}. \begin{lemma}{ } If Assumptions \ref{strong_convexity}, \ref{smoothness}, \ref{errors_assumption} and \ref{bounded_noisy_gradient} with $m=2$ hold, and $\eta \leq \frac{\mu}{L^2}$, then for any $t \geq 0$

-The simulations in Figure \ref{hist_asymptotic} show us that, once stationarity is reached, the distribution of the gradient coherence is fairly symmetric and centered around zero, so its sign will be approximately a coin flip.
+\end{lemma} The simulations in Figure \ref{hist_asymptotic} show us that, once stationarity is reached, the distribution of the gradient coherence is fairly symmetric and centered around zero, so its sign will be approximately a coin flip.
 In this situation, if $l$ is large enough, the count of negative gradient coherences is approximately distributed as a Binomial with $w$ number of trials, and $0.5$ probability of success.
 Then we can set $q$ to control the probability of making a type I error -- rejecting stationarity after it has been reached -- by making $\frac{1}{2^w}\sum_{i=0}^{q\cdot w-1} \binom{w}{i}$ sufficiently small.
 Notice that a very small value for $q$ makes the type I error rate decrease but makes it easier to think that stationarity has been reached too early.
-In the Appendix \ref{appendix_choice_q} we provide a simple visual interpretation to understand why this trade-off gets weaker as $w$ becomes larger.
+In the Appendix \ref{appendix_choice_q} we provide a simple visual interpretation to understand why this trade-off gets weaker as $w$ becomes larger, while we show in Figure \ref{type_I_error} with a simple experiment how the Splitting Diagnostic is detecting stationarity with the correct probability once stationarity is actually been reached.
+What we see is that when $w$ is small the agreement is not perfect, but as it gets larger the theoretical and observed probabilities nearly overlap perfectly.

 Finally, we provide a result on the convergence of SplitSGD.
 We leave for future work to prove the convergence rate of SplitSGD, which appears to be a very challenging problem.